The magic square of reflections and rotations: Abstract

 \section{Abstract}

-We show how Coxeter's work implies a bijection between complex reflection groups of rank two and real reflection groups in $\Or(3)$.
-We also consider this \emph{magic square of reflections and rotations} in the framework of Clifford algebras: we give an interpretation using (s)pin groups and explore these groups in small dimensions.
+The title refers to the square diagram of bijections between various classes of finite subgroups of classical groups.
+In this paper we survey how Coxeter's work implies a bijection between complex reflection groups of rank two and real reflection groups in $\Or(3)$.
+We also consider this magic square of reflections and rotations in the framework of Clifford algebras: we give an interpretation using (s)pin groups and explore these groups in small dimensions.